 New requirements for gas safety checks

-Gas appliances, such as heaters and stoves, must be properly maintained by a licensed or registered gas fitter.
+Gas appliances, such as heaters and stoves, must be properly maintained.
 If gas appliances aren’t maintained, they can cause carbon monoxide poisoning.

 Rental providers who enter into a new agreement after 29 March 2021, or have a fixed term agreement of more than five years which rolls over into a periodic tenancy after 29 March 2021 must: